Alaska State Cannabis Security Requirements

 Luckily you are only required to store 40 days of footage, however, you also will need to download footage and store it should there be any theft or other incident that involves (or should involve) the police.
 We cover storage requirements pretty in depth on the main Cannabis regulations page.

 *We're not lawyers and laws do change.
-We try our best to keep this page updated with changes to the law, but you should always do you own research or hire your own lawyer to guarantee compliance with the law.
+We try our best to keep this page updated with changes to the law, but you should always do your own research or hire your own lawyer to guarantee compliance with the law.